Are Samoyed Smart: Find Out What Type of Smarts a Samoyed Has

 Watch a Smart Samoyed Learning New Tricks

-This popular YouTube video features a Samoyed named Hatchi learning lots of new tricks.
-At one point Hatchi even walks another dog on a leash!
+This popular YouTube video features a Samoyed named Hatchi learning many new tricks.
+At one point, Hatchi even walks another dog on a leash!

-This is proof that Samoyed dogs have a very high IQ, even if they sometimes decide on their own not to use it in ways their people prefer.
+This proves that Samoyed dogs have a very high IQ, even if they sometimes decide not to use it in ways their people prefer.

 What Type of Intelligence Does the Samoyed Dog Have?

-According to Science Alert, the Samoyed dog breed ranks number 33 out of a list of 79 purebred dog breeds.
+According to Science Alert, the Samoyed dog breed ranks 33 out of 79 purebred dog breeds.

 Does this mean the Samoyed dog breed has just average intelligence?
 Not a bit!

-Rather, it means that the type of canine intelligence that a particular survey measured is not the kind of intelligence the Samoyed dog scores highest in.
+Instead, it means that the type of canine intelligence measured by a particular survey is not the kind of intelligence in which the Samoyed dog scores the highest.

-The type of intelligence that survey measured is the type that focuses on how quickly a dog can learn new commands and obey them.
+The type of intelligence the survey measured focuses on how quickly a dog can learn and obey new commands.

 As you just learned, the Samoyed has a different type of canine intelligence.
-But as the earlier video showcased, the Samoyed can also learn tricks and repeat them.
-This just isn’t their number one intelligence superpower.
+But as the earlier video showcased, the Samoyed can also learn and repeat tricks.
+This isn’t their number one intelligence superpower.

-To understand the Samoyed dog’s specific type of canine smarts, you need to first understand this dog breed’s history.
+To understand the Samoyed dog’s specific type of canine smarts, you must first understand this dog breed’s history.

 A Fascinating Glimpse Into the Samoyed Dog Breed History

-As the American Kennel Club (AKC) explains, the Samoyed is only a medium-sized dog breed – and a very fluffy one at that.
+As the American Kennel Club (AKC) explains, the Samoyed is only a medium-sized dog breed – and a very fluffy one.

 These dogs don’t necessarily look like the powerhouse canine athletes that they are, pulling heavy sleds full of people and cargo across vast expanses of ice and snow in what is today called Siberia.

 Working in sled dog teams has created a unique type of intelligence in the Samoyed dog breed.
-These dogs were also prized by their human carers for hunting in packs to bring down enormous prey like the Siberian reindeer.
+Their human carers also prized these dogs for hunting in packs to bring down enormous prey like the Siberian reindeer.

-Later, Samoyed dogs and dog teams were repurposed yet again to help herd reindeer and protect them from ferocious wild predators that were often twice their size.
+Later, Samoyed dogs and dog teams were repurposed again to help herd reindeer and protect them from ferocious wild predators often twice their size.

 Samoyed dogs have developed an independent spirit for this very reason.
-Their work over the centuries has often involved having to make split-second decisions, whether about avoiding unstable icy ground or how best to defend a herd against wild wolves.
+Their work over the centuries has often involved making split-second decisions, whether about avoiding unstable icy ground or how best to defend a herd against wild wolves.

-But each night, with another long and grueling workday behind them, these dogs were then sheltered inside the tents with their people, huddling together for warmth as well as companionship.
+But each night, with another long and grueling workday behind them, these dogs were sheltered inside the tents with their people, huddling together for warmth and companionship.

 This speaks to the essentially loving and people-focused nature of the Samoyed dog breed.
-Samoyed dogs love people, but they do not always readily understand the point of learning certain common canine commands and tricks.
+Samoyed dogs love people but do not always readily understand the point of learning specific common canine commands and tricks.

 This YouTube video made by a Samoyed owner clearly illustrates this fact.
 The owner decided to administer a traditional “canine intelligence test” to his Samoyed, Samson.

-Not surprisingly, Samson seemed to fail to grasp the point of certain commands.
-This is very common for herding dogs, sled dogs, and certain other working dog breeds whose jobs require working at a distance without direct access to human support and assistance.
+Not surprisingly, Samson seemed to fail to grasp the point of specific commands.
+This is common for herding dogs, sled dogs, and other working dog breeds whose jobs require working at a distance without direct access to human support and assistance.

 This doesn’t mean the Samoyed dog is not smart.
-In some ways, it means the Samoyed is smarter than many other dog breeds today!
+In some ways, the Samoyed is more intelligent than many other dog breeds today!

 How to Train a Samoyed Dog

-What it does mean is that you may have a long road ahead of you to teach your Samoyed dog the commands a companion canine needs to know to stay safe and healthy in a pet sitting.
+It does mean that you may have a long road ahead of you to teach your Samoyed dog the commands a companion canine needs to know to stay safe and healthy in a pet sitting.

-It may also mean you may choose to hire a pet dog trainer to help you, especially if you are a first-time dog owner or a first-time Samoyed owner.
+It may also mean you may hire a pet dog trainer to help you, especially if you are a first-time dog owner or a first-time Samoyed owner.

 And you will need to adjust your expectations to factor in the differences you just learned about how the Samoyed dog’s brain works.

-In other words, there may be some training commands your dog never fully masters, especially if there is any type of intense provocation to do just the opposite.
+In other words, there may be some training commands your dog never fully masters, especially if there is any intense provocation to do just the opposite.

 So while there are rare instances of Samoyeds being successfully trained to the point where they can be let off-leash in open areas, it is usually not advisable or safe.